hallaai/prediction-fusion-airtraffic/README.md

 Only some periods are enough to train the model.
 After Training it fills in gaps nicely
 ![prediction with missing periods](./Screenshot_20250305_103003.png)

+## Possible improvements
+- Generate out-of-fold (OOF) predictions on validation data to avoid overfitting.
+- Use these predictions as input features for a meta-model, such as:
+  - Linear Regression (simple, explainable).
+  - XGBoost/Neural Network (captures non-linear interactions).

+### Key Considerations
+- Temporal Cross-Validation: Use forward chaining (e.g., TimeSeriesSplit in sklearn) to preserve time order.
+- Feature Engineering: Include lagged values, rolling averages, and calendar features (month, holidays).
+- Hybrid Approaches: Combine statistical models (SARIMA) with ML (XGBoost) outputs in a final layer.

+### Alternative: Weighted Averaging
+- Optimize weights for base models (e.g., inverse of validation RMSE) for a blended prediction.